Information for patients visiting the hospital for a procedure

 - You cannot bring anyone into the hospital with you (unless you are a parent with a child or need to be accompanied by a carer)

-- When you arrive, somebody will ask you a few questions to check if you have any Covid-19 symptoms, and you will have your temperature taken
+- When you arrive, somebody may ask you a few questions to check if you have any COVID-19 symptoms

 - You will be taken to a waiting area in the part of the hospital where you will have your procedure